-Spring is here, vaccines are being rolled out, and there should be a lot to look forward to.
-Nevertheless, it can be hard to stay motivated with restrictions on lectures and social gatherings.
+Vaccines are being rolled out, and there should be a lot to look forward to.
+Nevertheless, it can be hard to stay motivated with restrictions still in place.
 Let's look out for each other.
 We all need someone!

 Studentsamskipnaden i Stavanger (SiS), the student organisation StOr and the University of Stavanger (UiS) are offering counselling services for students as well as opportunities for recreational and social activities when the situation allows.
 Below you will also find contact information for emergency situations.